cavinsaravanan/The-FIRST-Devil-s-Dictionary/dictionary.md

 **Volunteer Coordinator (n):** The person at an event who is expected to solve most problems which don't involve objects that light up or plug in.
 The time commitment for this volunteer position starts 6 months before the event and involves too many hours of "training" calls, meetings, begging and making wild guesses for inventory.~RoboMom

+**Vortex (n.):** A large circle of desks assembled on day one of build season to house the CAD and code teams.
+Synonymous with "black hole", both in inward attractive force and in relativistic time dilation; "Thou who enter the vortex shall not emerge from its depths until the temporal substance which fuels it has evaporated after 6-9 weeks."~Newo

 # W

 **Wall (N.):** An inanimate object commonly used to stop robots with faulty autonomous code~carpedav000